Sports Night: Episodes

+Series overview

 On November 5, 2002, Walt Disney Studios Home Entertainment released the entire series on DVD in Region 1 for the first time.

-A special 10th Anniversary Edition Sports Night DVD set was released on September 30, 2008 from Shout!
+A special 10th Anniversary Edition Sports Night DVD set was released on September 30, 2008, from Shout!
 Factory with new bonus features including all-new interviews with creator Aaron Sorkin and cast & crew, featurettes and commentaries.
 Also included is a commemorative 36-page booklet.

 In March 2010, Shout!
 Factory released Sports Night: Season One on DVD with just 16 episodes.